 The California Student Opportunity and Access Program (Cal-SOAP) was established by the state legislature in 1978.
-Today, Cal-SOAP is instrumental in improving the flow of information about post-secondary education and financial aid while raising the achievement levels of low-income, elementary and secondary school students or geographic regions with documented low-eligibility or college participation rates, and who are first in their families to attend college.
+Today, Cal-SOAP is instrumental in improving the flow of information about post-secondary education and financial aid as well as raising the achievement levels of low-income, elementary, and secondary school students residing in geographic regions with documented low-eligibility, college participation rates, and who are first in their families to attend college.

-The Cal-SOAP program is administered and funded by the California Student Aid Commission, with individual projects applying each year for continued federal funding.
+The Cal-SOAP program is administered and funded by the California Student Aid Commission.
+Individual projects apply each year for continued state funding.
 By law, each state allocation must be matched by an equal or higher level of local resources.
 For more information, please visit the CSAC website: http://www.csac.ca.gov/

 Academic Activities such as classroom presentations on learning styles, academic tutoring and test preparation.

 Advisement Activities such as providing process information to students or parents regarding financial aid awareness and/or accessing postsecondary opportunities.
 Advisement activities may also include college fairs, college tours, college application workshops, financial aid workshops, loan counseling, mentoring/advising or career exploration.

 Outreach Activities include community events/meetings such as program orientations, open houses, career days, parent nights, etc.